 Arguably the most impactful symptom of fibromyalgia is widespread musculoskeletal pain.
 This could look like body aches, overall tenderness, and/or muscle stiffness.

-Researchers found that fibromyalgia causes the brain and spinal cord to struggle processing painful vs. nonpainful signals, cranking up the experienced pain unintentionally.
+Researchers found that fibromyalgia causes the brain and spinal cord to struggle to process painful vs. nonpainful signals, cranking up the experienced pain unintentionally.

 Occupational and massage therapy is a typical go-to treatment to combat pain in fibromyalgia patients.
 But one, these don’t always come cheap, and two, are not widely available on demand.

-Weighted blankets offer the deep touch pressure therapy provided by occupational therapists and massage therapists.
+Weighted blankets offer deep touch pressure therapy provided by occupational therapists and massage therapists.

 In fact, OTs have been using these guys for years, and luckily we can find them in the comfort of our own homes.
 The continuous pressure delivered throughout the night stills the body while encouraging the muscles to relax.
 DTP assists in releasing dopamine, a major happy hormone linked to controlling involuntary muscle movement.